As you’re planning your visit

-The 8:30am service leans a bit more into our Anglican identity and features symbols and actions characteristic of liturgical worship.
-The 11am service is still liturgical (and Anglican), but does not feature as many of these elements.
+The 9:00 am service leans a bit more into our Anglican identity and features symbols and actions characteristic of liturgical worship.
+The 11 am service is still liturgical (and Anglican), but does not feature as many of these elements.
 During the Summer we worship all together at 10 am.

 Both services feature contemporary worship, Bible teaching and Communion.

 We are a liturgical church.
 We encourage people to participate in the service by praying the prayers and singing the songs as they’re projected on slides.

 Congregating: God gathers us in, and we respond in praise.